Happy New Year!

 Some of my favourite talks were:

 "Demystifying Web Components as the Weapon for Web Convergence" By Rahat Khanna

 Like previous editions of JSFoo, the code of conduct was strictly maintained.
 This facilitated in intellectual conversations with like-minded developers.
 One of the speakers, Shivang happened to be staying in the same hotel as mine and we became great buddies over the VR Un-conference.
 Shivang Shekhar and Ram did justify their address at the VR Uncoference and VR Workshop.
 Our shared interests in VR made us great buddies over the unconference sessions and we are still in contact with each other.

 Travelling solo can give new perspectives towards everything and help an individual grow from within.
-I have been living solo in Bangalore since July and have been travelling between the two cities: my home-town, Mumbai and Bangalore.
+I have been living solo in Bangalore since July and have been flying between the two cities: my home-town, Mumbai and Bangalore.

 I travelled to Coimbatore during December for a rejuvenating stay at Isha Foundation's Dhyanalinga Ashram.
-The place is very peaceful and the blissful experience of visiting the place could not be expressed in words.
+The place is very peaceful, and the blissful experience of visiting the place could not be expressed in words.

 If you are in Bangalore, you must visit the Sound Garden at Indian Music Experience.
-As of now, only a few installations have been put up and there is a sound museum which is under construction.
+As of now, only a few installations have been put up, and there is a sound museum which is under construction.
 The museum would be opened up sometime in 2018.